bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 layer.
 The transport layer buffers and orders received stream data, exposing a reliable byte stream to the application.
 Although QUIC permits out-of-order delivery within a stream, SIP/3 does not make use of this feature.

-{::comment}
-HTTP/3 uses unidirectional streams to carry the SETTINGS frame - should there be an analog of that here?
-{:/comment}

 QUIC streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional, carrying data in both directions.
 Bidirectional streams are used exclusively to convey SIP/3 request and response messages;
 unidirectional streams are used only for controlling the SIP/3 session itself.
 A bidirectional stream ensures that the response can be readily correlated with the request.
 These streams are referred to as request streams.

 {{SIP2.0}} is designed to run over unreliable transports such as UDP.
-As QUIC guarantees reliability, some of the features of SIP/2.0 are no longer required.
+Since QUIC guarantees reliability, some of the features of SIP/2.0 are no longer required.
 User agents MUST NOT send the `CSeq` header field in requests or responses, as the messages are already associated with a QUIC stream.
 Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsible for handing the mapping of the `CSeq` header field to